chase-moskal/sparrow-rtc/readme.md

       console.log(`${person.name} has left the room`)
     })
     ```
-1. see who's currently in the room
+1. send a message to each person in the room
     ```ts
     for (const person of room.people)
-      console.log(person.name)
+      person.channels.reliable.send("lol")
     ```
-1. kick somebody from the room
+1. kick somebody out of the room
     ```ts
     await room.kick(person)
     ```